 To me, it's a very simple question, Mr. Speaker.

-It's okay, who are you going to call at midnight when you're alone in your home with your kids and uh somebody's trying to break in and do harm to your family?
+It's okay, who are you going to call at midnight when you're alone in your home with your kids and somebody's trying to break in and do harm to your family?

 Who are you going to call?

-I had a very simple test.
+I have a very simple test.

 Nancy Pelosi should give up her security.